Atsika/mkwinsyscall/README.md

 ## Limitations

 > :warning: This fork doesn't make the call to `LoadLibrary` that is done under-the-hood by `NewDLL` because of the API hashing technique.
-> This means that if a DLL is not loaded, the function `pelib.NewDLL` will fail and return `nil`.
+> This means that if a DLL is not loaded and the lookup isn't made by string, the function `pelib.NewDLL` will fail and return `nil`.
 The same will happen for `pelib.NewProc`.
 >
 > To be sure and avoid your program crashing, check if the returned value is different from `nil` before using it.